tleyden/tleyden.github.io/source/_posts/2016-02-03-setting-up-uniqush-with-apns.markdown

 ![screenshot](http://tleyden-misc.s3.amazonaws.com/blog_images/export_cert_keychain.png)

-* Right click on the certificate (not the private key) “Apple Development Push Services: app id”
+* Right click on the certificate (not the private key) “Apple Development Push Services: (your app id)”
-* Choose Export “Apple Development Push Services: app id″.
+* Choose Export “Apple Development Push Services: (your app id)″.
-* Save this as apns-prod-cert.p12 file somewhere you can access it.
+* Save this as `apns-prod-cert.p12` file somewhere you can access it.
 * When it prompts you for a password, leave it blank (or add one if you want, but this tutorial will assume it was left blank)
-* Repeat with the private key (in this case, TodoLite Push Notification Cert) and save it as apns-prod-key.p12.
+* Repeat with the private key (in this case, TodoLite Push Notification Cert) and save it as `apns-prod-key.p12`.

-Now they need to be converted from .p12 to PEM format.
+Now they need to be converted from `.p12` to `.pem` format.

 ```
 $ openssl pkcs12 -clcerts -nokeys -out apns-prod-cert.pem -in apns-prod-cert.p12